apache/airflow/UPDATING.md

 `pip install 'apache-airflow[gcp_api]'`, you should execute `pip install 'apache-airflow[gcp]'`.
 The old way will work until the release of Airflow 2.1.

-#### Deprecate legacy UI in favor of FAB RBAC UI

-Previously we were using two versions of UI, which were hard to maintain as we need to implement/update the same feature in both versions.
-With this change we've removed the older UI in favor of Flask App Builder RBAC UI.
-No need to set the RBAC UI explicitly in the configuration now as this is the only default UI.
-Please note that that custom auth backends will need re-writing to target new FAB based UI.

-As part of this change, a few configuration items in `[webserver]` section are removed and no longer applicable, including `authenticate`, `filter_by_owner`, `owner_mode`, and `rbac`.

-#### Remove run_duration

-We should not use the `run_duration` option anymore.
-This used to be for restarting the scheduler from time to time, but right now the scheduler is getting more stable and therefore using this setting is considered bad and might cause an inconsistent state.

 #### Unification of `do_xcom_push` flag
 The `do_xcom_push` flag (a switch to push the result of an operator to xcom or not) was appearing in different incarnations in different operators.
 It's function has been unified under a common name (`do_xcom_push`) on `BaseOperator`.
 This way it is also easy to globally disable pushing results to xcom.